-Understanding unique presentations of T2D
+Understanding unique presentations of type 2 diabetes (T2D)

 Diabetes, like many conditions, can not be treated as one-size-fits-all, and research out of India illustrates this well.
 The following is a synopsis of a presentation by Viswanathan Mohan, M.D., a leading diabetes doctor and researcher working in India.

 In India’s population, type 2 diabetes looks pretty different—the average age of onset is lower, obesity is less prevalent at diagnosis, and low HDL and high triglycerides are common features.

 A recent Danish study identified and classified four common phenotypes, or profiles of genetic and clinical features, of type 2 diabetes.
 Interestingly, only two of those phenotypes were found in India, along with two separate, novel phenotypes.

 The extensive analysis of the way diabetes presents in India demonstrates how genetic differences and possibly other variables play a part in the development and progression of T2D.